Business Insights

 Is standing out an art, a doctrine or an obsessive disorder?
 This gradation often seems to be ignored by some people and companies.

 The art of standing out In a world that is increasingly standardised, if not standardised and pacified, standing out can be an art.
 It’s about finding the right niche, the right approach and the right message, even if it means shocking, challenging or disturbing.
 This dynamic has always existed, but social networks seem to have taken it to the extreme.
 What was once art can quickly become disorder.
-The doctrine lies somewhere between these two extremes, institutionalising certain aspects and amplifying others.
+The doctrine lies somewhere between these two extremes, institutionalising certain aspects and amplifying others. (…) In conclusion Standing out from the crowd is often an art which, over time, can degenerate into dogma, or even obsessive disorder, threatening the very survival of a company.
+The resulting blindness prevents any questioning, on pain of exclusion.
+It all comes down to a subtle balance between strategic vision, ethics and sensitivity, whether some of today’s ‘bulldozers’ like it or not.

 • Pragmatism in the face of Artificial Intelligence (AI)…